jcs/payphone/README.md

 ####Mounting

-To mount the phone to my wall, I drilled 3 holes into the brick and secured the backing plate to the wall with masonry anchors.
+To mount the phone to my wall, I drilled 5 holes into a wall stud and secured the backing plate to the wall with 2 1/4" screws.
 The mounting studs hand-screwed into the back of the phone which allowed the phone to easily hang on the backplate, aligning the 12 holes in the back of the phone to the 1/4x20 threaded holes in the backplate.

 The phone is mounted at the standard height of 63" from the floor to the top of the housing.